Bigmouth Strikes Again: Background

 Morrissey intended the lyrics of the song to be humorous; he explained, "I would call it a parody if that sounded less like self-celebration, which it definitely wasn't.
 It was just a really funny song".
 Drummer Mike Joyce commented, "What a fantastic title – one of Mozzer's better ones.
 And with this song, you can see why he made journalists cream their pants.
 Listen to the lyrical content.
 He was a one-off."

 Johnny Marr based the song's music on a guitar riff he had written during a soundcheck of the band's 1985 tour.
-Marr later claimed that he had been inspired by the Rolling Stones' "Jumpin' Jack Flash", stating, "I wanted something that was a rush all the way through, without a distinct middle eight as such.
-I thought the guitar breaks should be percussive, not too pretty or cordial".
-Marr described the song as being "as close as getting to the sound of my heroes as we came".
+He described the song as being "as close as getting to the sound of my heroes as we came".

 Music and lyrics

 During the song, the protagonist compares himself to Joan of Arc as "the flames rose to her Roman nose" and also says "now I know how Joan of Arc felt".
 In recent solo performances, Morrissey has changed the lyric "and her Walkman started to melt", to the more technologically current "and her iPod started to melt".
 Morrissey included the lyric "and her hearing aid started to melt" as a tribute to the band's deaf and hard-of-hearing fans.

 Initially the band had asked Kirsty MacColl to contribute backing vocals, but Marr found her harmonies "really weird" and they were left off the final recording.
 Instead, the backing vocals were recorded by Morrissey and altered to a higher pitch.
 This is credited to "Ann Coates", a reference to the Manchester district of Ancoats.